 Rental/Homeownership: Affordability for the purpose of providing Decent Housing

-Homeowner Rehabilitation: Affordability for the purpose of providing Decent Housing

-CHDO Pre-Development Loans: Affordability for the purpose of providing Decent Housing

 CHDO Operating Assistance: This activity is not covered in the Performance Measurement System.

 22. Written Agreement Performance Measurement

 Meeting affordable housing objectives and obtaining satisfactory outcomes is important, but proper performance goes beyond housing production.
 Administration of the HOME Written Agreement is also important.
 The OHFA HOME Finance Staff has developed the following chart outlining how contract progress will be monitored.
 All time periods are from the date of the execution of the Written Agreement unless otherwise specified by OHFA.